 Cookies are text files that are stored by your browser on your computer when you load a web page.
-The text file consists of data from your website visit and the idea behind this is to improve user friendliness: your browser will notice login data and language settings, speeding up and streamlining your browsing experience.
-A typical cookie contains a statement about the life of the text file and a randomly generated number that’s unique to your computer.
+The text file consists of data from your website visit and aims to improve user friendliness: your browser will notice login data and language settings, speeding up and streamlining your browsing experience.
+Typical cookie data contains a statement about the life of the text file and a randomly generated number that’s unique to your computer.
 Cookie data is normally stored anonymously, and the data stored in the text file can only be read on the web server that issued the cookie.
 Cookies tend to avoid personal data too, usually only requiring it for login information.
-Their main responsibility is creating this personalized, interactive online world as we know it today.
+Their main responsibility is to create this personalized, interactive online world as we know it today.

-But despite this user-friendly aspect to cookies, many critics see them an invasion of privacy.
-Cookies can be used to create what’s known as ‘behavioral profiles’, which use your online habits in order to display certain ads or particular targeted content.
+But despite the user-friendly aspect to cookies, many critics see them as an invasion of privacy.
+Cookies can be used to create what’s known as ‘behavioral profiles’, which use your online habits in order to display certain ads or certain targeted content.
 They do so because it’s useful for companies to be able to display tailored content depending on whether a user is visiting a website for the first time or the 100th time.

 In some cases, cookies stay on your computer between page visits, gathering more information to build up a clearer picture of other interests you might have.
-In these circumstances, companies can target ads at you when you visit external pages, often displaying tailored images (like the pair of shoes you were viewing on their website, or the new kitchen appliance you’ve been searching for).
-This is an integral tactic for online businesses battling in the dense e-commerce market, but there are concerns that cookies may sometimes be misused to supply information about personal internet use to unknown companies.
+In these circumstances, companies can target ads even when you visit external pages, often displaying tailored images (like the pair of shoes you were viewing on their website, or the new kitchen appliance you’ve been searching for).
+This is an integral tactic for online businesses battling the dense e-commerce market.
+But there are concerns that cookies may sometimes be misused to supply information about personal internet use to unknown companies.